SFSF99/WebFileChecker-Magento-1.x/README.md

 - check if you have enough time from your provider to run this program, normally it runs in 1-2 minutes but if your server is slow it can take up to 10 minutes
 - create the directory var/wfc by yourself
 - protect the directory /var/wfc with a user/password
+- unpack the .zip file
+- copy contents to your Magento root directory (where you see /app)
+- clear cache (and mostly logoff and login admin again) and reindex

+Extension support:

+No support (too busy), but a few questions will be answered in the Magento forum (see link above).

+Questions will be NEVER answered per email!

 Extension history: